mahinsagotra/mahinsagotra/README.md

 ### Hi there, I'm Mahin Sagotra 👋

-## I'm a Developer and Pre-Final Year Student!!
+## I'm a Developer and Final Year Student!!

 - 🌱 I’m currently trying to learn Deep Learning🤣
 - 🥅 2021 Goals: Contribute more to Final Year Project